-- 1. Any regular staff, 12-month faculty or non regular term employee hired after the first Monday in December will be eligible for holiday pay on Christmas Day and New Year's Day only. - 2.
-A staff employee's first day of work may not begin on a holiday. - Rule 7.11 Identification Cards [Amendment recommended by the Administrative Council 06.11.13; approved by the Board of Regents 06.20.13] - A. Permanent ID Cards: Regular and term employees are issued a permanent identification card. - B. Temporary ID Cards: Non-regular temporary employees will be issued temporary identification cards.
-Other persons eligible for identification cards include campus ministers (and associated persons) and affiliated faculty/staff. - C. Issuance Procedures: Employees may have their pictures taken at the ID Card Services in Corbett Center and receive their printed NMSU ID card with a valid picture ID. - D. Proof of ID Card Required: The identification cards are required for admittance into the Activity Center, Natatorium, for ticket discounts, library privileges and to obtain a parking permit. - Rule 7.15 Insurance (See Chapter 9 Facilities Transportation Services for Mexico trip coverage and Chapter
+- 1. Any regular staff, 12-month faculty or non-regular term employee hired after the first Monday in December will be eligible for holiday pay on Christmas Day and New Year's Day only. - 2.
+A staff employee's first day of work may not begin on a holiday.

+Rule 7.11 - Identification Cards [Amendment recommended by the Administrative Council 06.11.13; approved by the Board of Regents 06.20.13]

+- A. Permanent ID Cards: Regular and term employees are issued a permanent identification card. - B. Temporary ID Cards: Non-regular temporary employees will be issued temporary identification cards.
+Other persons eligible for identification cards include campus ministers (and associated persons) and affiliated faculty/staff. - C. Issuance Procedures: Employees may have their pictures taken at the ID Card Services in Corbett Center and receive their printed NMSU ID card with a valid picture ID. - D. Proof of ID Card Required: The identification cards are required for admittance into the Activity Center, Natatorium, for ticket discounts, library privileges and to obtain a parking permit.

-1 Governance Board of Regents) [Amendments ratified by the Board of Regents 10.22.07][Amendments approved by the Administrative Council 06.10.08; adoption of amendments ratified by the Board of Regents 07.15.08] - Rule 7.15.05 Group Medical Insurance [Amendment recommended by University Administrative Council 06.14.16; approved by the Chancellor 06.21.16; approved by the Board of Regents 06.27.16] [Amendment recommended by the Administrative Council 06.11.13; approved by the Board of Regents 06.20.13] - A. Eligibility: The university offers group medical insurance for all eligible employees.
+Rules 7.15.05 through 7.15.40 - Insurances (See Chapter 9 Facilities - Transportation Services for Mexico trip coverage and Chapter 1 Governance - Board of Regents) [Amendments ratified by the Board of Regents 10.22.07][Amendments approved by the Administrative Council 06.10.08; adoption of amendments ratified by the Board of Regents 07.15.08]

+Rule 7.15.05 - Group Medical Insurance

+A. Eligibility: The university offers group medical insurance for all eligible employees.
 Effective July 1, 2016, eligible employees are defined as those employees working at least .75 FTE in a regular, nine-month, or term appointment position.
 Optional dependent coverage is also available to eligible employees.
 Nine -month regular employees will receive full benefits, except for unemployment compensation, during the off employment period provided they return to employment the following academic year.
-Eligible employees also include any employee continuously enrolled in this benefit from June 30, 2016. - Employees working in a position less than a .75 FTE; temporary employees; graduate assistants; other student employees; and Cooperative Extension Service employees with federal appointments are not eligible to participate in the group policy. - B. Effective Date of Coverage: Coverage is optional and is available from the date of eligible employment.
-Coverage is effective the first pay period after 30 days of employment.
-Coverage may begin on the first or sixteenth day of the month.
-Employees must complete and return an enrollment form to the Office of Human Resource Services department within 31 calendar days of their regular date of employment to receive this benefit.
+Eligible employees also include any employee continuously enrolled in this benefit from June 30, 2016.

+Employees working in a position less than a .75 FTE; temporary employees; graduate assistants; other student employees; and Cooperative Extension Service employees with federal appointments are not eligible to participate in the group policy.